 About the Bachelor of Science in Nursing Program

 Come and live and learn at Vancouver Island University (VIU) located in beautiful Nanaimo BC on Vancouver Island!
 Through engagement in teaching and learning, the BSN program at VIU provides baccalaureate academic education for students wanting to enter the profession of nursing.
-Upon completion of the BSN program, students will receive a Bachelor of Science in Nursing degree (BSN) from VIU and be eligible to write the NCLEX-RN (National Council Licensure Examination for Registered Nurses) and apply for nursing registration through the College of Registered Nurses of British Columbia (CRNBC) or through the regulatory bodies of other Canadian provinces/territories.
+Upon completion of the BSN program, students will receive a Bachelor of Science in Nursing degree (BSN) from VIU, be eligible to write the NCLEX-RN (National Council Licensure Examination for Registered Nurses), and apply for nursing registration through the College of Registered Nurses of British Columbia (CRNBC) or through the regulatory bodies of other Canadian provinces/territories.
 Students are also well positioned to pursue graduate studies.
 The BSN Program meets the national standards of excellence developed by our accrediting body, the Canadian Association of Schools of Nursing (CASN).

 The BSN program is a full-time 4-year program offered through the Nanaimo campus of Vancouver Island University.
 The curriculum fosters critically reflective, independent, and motivated learners and practitioners with an inquiry approach to lifelong learning in their practice.
 The curriculum centers on nursing for individuals, families, communities, and society and promotes critical thinking in students to then identify patterns in nursing care and is based on the concepts of caring and health promotion.
 Core concepts such as leadership, advocacy, political action, nursing knowledge development and nursing scholarship are explored throughout the program.
-Students also learn about diversity, including an understanding of Aboriginal health perspectives based on the recommendations of the Truth & Reconciliation Report from the Commission of Canada (2015).
-There is a strong emphasis on teaching, student-faculty interaction, and practice experience, as well as the need for thoughtful, reflective action as defined by the concept of praxis.
+Students also learn about diversity, including an understanding of Indigenous health perspectives based on the recommendations of the Truth & Reconciliation Report from the Commission of Canada (2015).
+There is a strong emphasis on student-faculty interaction and practice experience, as well as the need for thoughtful, reflective action as defined by the concept of praxis.
 Our Nursing Lab/Learning Centre has 3 simulation suites with high-fidelity mannequins.
 We will be moving into our new state-of-the-art Health & Science Building in Fall 2018.

 The BSN program is taught by enthusiastic and experienced nursing faculty.
-The concept-based curriculum includes eight academic semesters (Fall & Spring) and three consolidated practice experiences (Intercession) over the 4 years.
+The concept-based curriculum includes eight academic semesters (Fall & Spring) and three consolidated practice experiences (Intercession) over the four years.
 Each successive practice experience involves increased nursing responsibility in order to prepare students for their professional autonomous roles and to meet the Entry Level Competencies of a Newly Graduated Nurse as defined by CRNBC (College of Registered Nurses of BC).
 The program completes in April of the 4th year.
 During practice experiences, student could be working with local, provincial or international health care agencies in hospital and community settings.

 Class sizes are small (between 36-72 students) and most theory courses are delivered in a face-to-face classroom or blended format.
-Classes are held on the Nanaimo campus; practice placements are generally throughout central Vancouver Island region.
+Classes are held on the Nanaimo campus; practice placements are generally throughout the central Vancouver Island region.

 The second year of the program focuses on healing initiatives, related nursing actions and health challenges such as illness, poverty, illiteracy, loss and grief.
 Students have the opportunity for multiple practice experiences in a broad spectrum of nursing settings, such as intermediate care facilities, extended care facilities, community care, public health, hospital units, outpatient and day care clinics, occupational and environmental health centres.